About domain name system (DNS) services

 A DNS resolver translates domain names back into IP addresses.
 You can configure the Smoothwall Filter and Firewall to either use its own internal DNS proxy to resolve domain names or specify an external server to use.
 The default behavior is to use the internal DNS server, unless one has been specified during installation.

 The DNS proxy service is used to provide internal and external name resolution services for local network hosts.
 You can configure a list of DNS servers for the DNS proxy service to use when resolving requests.
 You can also apply a load balancing pool to a specific DNS server to make sure that connections from your Internet Service Provider (ISP) are sent to their own DNS server.
 Most ISPs need this to make sure that requests to their DNS servers are made over their connections.
-For network clients to use the Smoothwall Filter and Firewall DNS proxy service, you must make sure that an access rule for DNS, on port 53, exists for the interface they use to connect.
+For network devices to use the Smoothwall Filter and Firewall DNS proxy service, you must make sure that an access rule for DNS, on port 53, exists for the interface they use to connect.

 You can configure a list of additional DNS servers to override the DNS servers configured in the DNS forwarders table within specific domains.
 For example, an Active Directory domain might need to query an internal DNS server for internal host names, rather than an external server.